Deeyannnah/alx-system_engineering-devops/0x00-shell_basics/README.md

-0. pwd - Prints the absolute path name of the current working directory
+0. pwd : Prints the absolute path name of the current working directory
-1. ls - Display content of current directory
+1. ls : Display content of current directory
-2. cd $HOME - change directory to home directory
+2. cd ~ : Change directory to home directory
+3. ls -la : Display current directory contents in a long format